-Step Action

-1 Access the Letter Process Form (GUALETR).

-2 Enter values found in the table that follows for a printed letter.

-3 Click the Save icon.

-4 Click the Exit icon.
+- 1. Access the Letter Process Form (GUALETR).
+Here you will combine your paragraph codes to form a letter. - 2.
+Enter values found in the table that follows for a printed letter. - 3.
+Click the Save icon. - 4.
+Click the Exit icon.